codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

     > php spark namespaces

-By default, the application folder is namespace to the ``App`` namespace.
+By default, the application directory is namespace to the ``App`` namespace.
 You must namespace the controllers, libraries, or models in the application directory, and they will be found under the ``App`` namespace.

 You may change this namespace by editing the **app/Config/Constants.php** file and setting the